Monday, February 8, 2010

 Steel Inserts For Bolt-On Necks On eBay

-Finally available as an after-market item, and with airlines really clamping down with even more limitations on luggage size and weight, installing a set of these steel inserts would give the travelling guitarist the option to do like Donahue does.
+Finally, these steel inserts are available as an after-market item.
+And with airlines really clamping down with even more limitations on carrying-on your prized instrument , installing a set of these steel inserts would give the travelling guitarist the option to 'do like Donahue does'.

 The seller claims the supplied stainless screws will not strip like conventional wood screws allowing the neck to be torqued for maximum neck to body contact and sustain.
 The outer threads of the steel inserts also feature an epoxy thread-locking compound which sets immediately upon installation, ensuring that the inserts are permanently secured.

-On a remotely related topic, Stratoblogster has a wickedly funny post about disembodied guitar necks here.
+On a remotely related topic, Stratoblogster has a wickedly funny post about disembodied guitar necks that could probably benefit from these steel inserts here.

 2 comments: